 Payroll tax revenue is essential for the sustainability of state government programs.
 The revenue generated from state payroll taxes is used to help fund schools, parks, road maintenance, and other important public services.
-Thus, the state puts a tremendous amount of pressure on the Employment Development Department to aggressively pursue collection of payroll taxes causing the need for a California Payroll Tax Lawyer.
+Thus, the state puts a tremendous amount of pressure on the EDD Employment Development Department to aggressively pursue collection of payroll taxes causing the need for a California Payroll Tax Lawyer.

-The Employment Development Department is the largest tax agency in all of California.
+The EDD Employment Development Department is the largest tax agency in all of California.
 The department can take very severe action against businesses that fail to pay payroll taxes.
 If your business is facing payroll tax problems, it’s best to consult a local tax attorney and California Payroll Tax Lawyer to understand your legal options.

 - Unemployment insurance (UI)